Search results for

 Again, if your qualified phone is locked to a specific carrier, you’ll need to send an unlock request.
 The required information may include the device IMEI number, your account number, the account owner’s social security number, phone number, and overseas deployment papers if needed.

 The method of unlocking a phone using a code depends on the device.
 After requesting an unlock for an Android phone, customers receive a code from the carrier through a text message or an on-device pop-up window.
 The customer then shuts down the phone, removes the first carrier’s SIM card, installs the second carrier’s SIM card, powers on the device, and follows prompts to enter the unlock code.
+The phone should work after this.

 Another route is to use a special app supplied by carriers.
-For example, Cricket Wireless provides the myCricket app with an “Unlock Device” option on the app’s sign-in screen.
+For example, Cricket Wireless provides the myCricket app with an “Unlock Device” option right on the app’s sign-in screen.
 Once the app receives the required code, customers must reboot the phone to complete the unlock process.
 For iPhones and iPads, Apple provides unlock instructions here.

 Unlocked means freedom

 Hopefully, you now better understand what “unlocked” means and how to tell if your current device is locked to a specific network.
 With an unlocked phone, you have the freedom to choose the best compatible wireless carrier.
-Even if you paid off the phone and completed contact obligations, the device is all yours, and you should be free to switch.
+And if you paid off the phone and completed contact obligations, the device is all yours, and you should be free to switch.
 Call your carrier today if you’ve met all the required obligations.

 FAQs